Informal and Privatized Transit: Incentives, Efficiency and Coordination: Numerical Experiments

 Finally, we calibrate the rider cost function parameters.
 We set the value of time to $\eta_T = \text{Rs. } 2.5$ per minute, corresponding to an hourly wage of Rs.
 150, reflecting average worker earnings in India in 2026 \citep{eri_india_salary_2026}.
 For schedule delay penalties, we follow the estimates in \cite{Small1982} and set the earliness parameter to $\eta_E = 0.61$ and the lateness parameter $\eta_L = 2.4$.
-Finally, we model the cost of the outside option $c_i^O$ as the time required to walk from the origin to the destination stop on route $i$.
+Finally, we calibrate the outside option cost $c_i^O$ as the time required to walk from the origin to the destination stop on route $i$, using a walking speed of $1.3$m/s.
+To keep this cost consistent with plausible fare levels, we cap it at the cost of taking the minibus, excluding waiting and schedule delays, when the route fare is $25\%$ above its current value.
+This reflects the fact that riders are unlikely to use the minibus service once fares become sufficiently high, and will instead switch to an outside option (e.g., not taking the trip).
+While we use this specification as our baseline, our results are qualitatively robust to alternate specifications of $c_i^O$.